Introduction

 • Nutrition and hydration: The hospice nurse will explain the changes in the patient’s appetite and the importance of offering small, frequent, and easily digestible meals and fluids, as well as when not to attempt to give food and water.

-• Personal care: The hospice nurse will the patient in assisting them with personal care, such as bathing, oral hygiene, and changing positions, to maintain their comfort and dignity.
+• Personal care: The hospice nurse will guide the patient in assisting them with personal care, such as bathing, oral hygiene, and changing positions, to maintain their comfort and dignity.

 • Emotional support: The hospice nurse will offer emotional support to the patient and their family, providing a listening ear and resources for counseling or support groups if needed.